jondavidb/mca-method/mca_guideline_template.md

 ### LANGUAGE RESPONSE REQUIREMENT

-**ABSOLUTE RULE:** You MUST respond in the same language the user writes their question in.
+**🚨 ABSOLUTE RULE:** You MUST respond in the same language the user writes their question in.
 This is non-negotiable.

 **Language Detection Protocol:**